 Using Analog Voltage (Pin 3) tutorial.
 This tutorial also includes examples for using the Analog Voltage output, as well as integrating with a 10‑bit Analog Digital Converter.

-Please note the sensor resolution, while the HRLV-MaxSonar-EZ line offers one millimeter resolution on its digital outputs, the analog voltage resolution is five millimeters.
+Please note the sensor resolution, while the HRLV-MaxSonar-EZ line offers a one-millimeter resolution on its digital outputs, the analog voltage resolution is five millimeters.

 The HRLV-MaxSonar-EZ will, in general, range objects from 0 to 300 millimeters as 300 millimeters.
 Which corresponds to 292.98mV when powered at +5V DC.

-The HRLV-MaxSonar-EZ provides range for objects up to 5 meters away.
-Sensor will report the closest detectable reflection from an object as defined by the sensor beam pattern.
+The HRLV-MaxSonar-EZ provides the range for objects up to 5 meters away.
+The sensor will report the closest detectable reflection from an object as defined by the sensor beam pattern.
 You may view the beam pattern for the HRLV-MaxSonar-EZ

 HRLV-MaxSonar®-EZ™ Ultrasonic Sensor Line Recommendations

 High Performance Ultrasonic Rangefinder – MB1003 HRLV-MaxSonar®-EZ0™.
 The HRLV‑MaxSonar‑EZ0 has the widest and most sensitive beam pattern of any unit from HRLV‑MaxSonar‑EZ sensor line.
 This makes the HRLV‑MaxSonar‑EZ0 an excellent choice for use where high sensitivity, wide beam, or people detection is desired.
 The HRLV‑MaxSonar‑EZ0 has the widest and most sensitive beam pattern in the HRLV‑MaxSonar‑EZ sensor line.
-An excellent low cost choice for use where high sensitivity, wide beam, or people detection is desired.
-Price each $37.95.
+An excellent low-cost choice for use where high sensitivity, wide beam, or people detection is desired.
+Price: $37.95

 High Performance Ultrasonic Rangefinder – MB1013 HRLV-MaxSonar®-EZ1™.
 The HRLV‑MaxSonar‑EZ1 is a great choice for use where sensitivity is needed along with side object rejection.
 The HRLV‑MaxSonar‑EZ1 is a good, low-cost starting place for a customer not sure of which HRLV‑MaxSonar‑EZ sensor to use.
-The HRLV‑MaxSonar‑EZ1 is our an indoor ultrasonic high resolution sensor.
+The HRLV‑MaxSonar‑EZ1 is our an indoor ultrasonic high-resolution sensor.
 The HRLV‑MaxSonar‑EZ1 is a great choice for use where sensitivity is needed along with side object rejection.
+Price: $34.95

 High Performance Ultrasonic Rangefinder – MB1023 HRLV-MaxSonar®-EZ2™.
 The HRLV-MaxSonar-EZ2 is a good compromise between sensitivity and side object rejection.
 The HRLV-MaxSonar-EZ2 is an excellent choice for applications that require slightly less side object detection and sensitivity than the MB1013 HRLV-MaxSonar-EZ1.
-Price each $34.95.
-More on this sensor
+Price: $34.95

 Connect the HRLV-MaxSonar-EZ to a Microcontroller